github/personal-website/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open-source under the terms of the [MIT License](https://opensource.org/licenses/MIT).